oconnerj/oconnerj.github.io/_posts/2018-01-30-the-quiet-death-of-the-9-to-5-job.md

 date:   2018-01-30 07:49:44 +0000
 categories: blog
 tags: quality development crunch
+excerpt: "Reading this article will synergize your success metrics with your outcomes."
 ---

 I was on LinkedIn the other day when one of the suggested articles caught my attention.
 It was titled "The 9-to-5 job has disappeared."
 While it turned out to actually just be a summary of a single point of a Wall Street Journal article of much more substance, it got me thinking.
 I scrolled down into the comments and found a wonderful gem from a man with one of the most corporate BS-sounding job titles I'd ever heard: